randmor/MicroPython-Repository/README.md

 William Moore's Repository of MicroPython Programs and other teaching materials.

-I have created a branch on Micro:bit Pong Games.
+I have created a branch called Microbit-Pong-Games.

-Now all I need to do is to see if I can find it...
+Now all I need to do is to see if I can find it... and how (or should I)

+move my Simple Pong files over there???
+I want to maybe keep this as  my

+"root" directory.
+Is that a valid concept on GitHub with all it branches?

 I'm still a newby when it comes to using and developing content on GitHub.